udaykumarcoder/ChatPDF/README.md

 # ChatWithPDF RAG

 ChatWithPDF is an interactive Retrieval-Augmented Generation (RAG) system that enables users to query and interact with the contents of PDF documents using advanced language models.
-The system allows for seamless extraction of text from PDFs and provides a conversational interface that allows users to ask questions and receive relevant answers based on the document's content.
+The system allows for seamless extraction of text from PDFs and provides a  interface that allows users to ask questions and receive relevant answers based on the document's content.

 The web interface is designed to be responsive and clean, offering a user-friendly experience with easy navigation and interaction.
 The system leverages modern techniques like vector embeddings and retrieval-based models to quickly process user queries and provide insightful responses.